 Students must apply to the UConn English graduate program through the Graduate School’s online system.

-- Please submit your unofficial transcripts, personal statement, three letters of recommendation, and writing sample through the online application system.
+- Please submit your CV, unofficial transcripts, personal statement, contact information for three people writing letters of recommendation, and writing sample through the online application system.
 If a recommendation letter must be dispatched separately, it can be sent by mail to the Department of English or by email to the Graduate English Office, but this may delay your application review.

 - Please indicate whether you are interested in a Teaching Assistantship (TA) in your application.
 If you wish to be considered for an award from the Graduate School, please indicate it on your application.
 The Graduate Executive Committee can only consider those applicants who have communicated their interest in the application.